veracode/veracode-api-py/README.md

 - `get_scan_scanner_variables(scan_id)`: get the scanner variables for the scan identified by `scan_guid`.
 - `update_scan_scanner_variable(scan_guid,scanner_variable_guid,reference_key,value,description)`: update the scanner variable identified by the `scanner_variable_guid` for the scan identified by `scan_guid`.
 - `delete_scan_scanner_variable(scan_guid,scanner_variable_guid)`: delete the scanner variable identified by the `scanner_variable_guid` for the scan identified by `scan_guid`.

+_Note_: You can also access these methods from the `Occurrences` object.

 - `get_analysis_occurrences()`: get all dynamic analysis occurrences.
 - `get_analysis_occurrence(occurrence_guid)`: get the dynamic analysis occurrence identified by `occurrence_guid`.
 - `stop_analysis_occurrence(occurrence_guid,save_or_delete)`: stop the dynamic analysis occurrence identified by `occurrence_guid`.
 Analysis results identified so far are processed according to `save_or_delete`.

+_Note_: You can also access these methods from the `ScanOccurrences` object.

 - `get_scan_occurrences(occurrence_guid)`: get the scan occurrences for the dynamic analysis occurrence identified by `occurrence_guid`.
 - `get_scan_occurrence(scan_occ_guid)`: get the scan occurrence identified by `scan_occ_guid`.
 - `stop_scan_occurrence(scan_occ_guid,save_or_delete)`: stop the scan occurrence identified by `scan_occ_guid`.
 Scan results identified so far are processed according to `save_or_delete`.